 During the 2017 election campaign, the people of WA came together and stopped privatisation in its tracks.
 The Liberals were defeated and Labor junked the Barnett-Harvey privatisation plan.

-We saw our small grassroots campaign grow into an unprecedented movement in WA, with more and more people joining our cause as the election grew near.
+Through the hard work of our volunteers, we saw our small grassroots campaign grow into an unprecedented movement in WA, with more and more people joining our cause as the election drew near.

 We saw people voice their concerns and unite their communities in town hall meetings across the state.

-We saw an army of passionate volunteers take the streets of their local suburbs to convince their neighbours why this was such an important issue.
+We saw people from all backgrounds take to the streets of their local suburbs to tell their neighbours why this was such an important issue.

 We saw thousands of supporters rally at Parliament to send a message to our politicians and make privatisation the number one election issue.

-And when the election rolled around, we saw the people of Western Australia use their power at the ballot box to kick out the Barnett Government and save our state’s electricity network from privatisation.
+And when the election rolled around, we saw the people of Western Australia use their power at the ballot box to kick out Colin Barnett, Liza Harvey and the Liberals.
+That election saved our state’s electricity network from privatisation.

 But now, it seems we have to make our case once again.

 Since the Liberals’ election defeat, Liza Harvey has gone on radio and spoken in favour of privatising Western Power.
 In her first radio interview after becoming leader, she said Liberal policy on privatisation would be decided closer to the next election.
 After we ramped up our campaign, she said she no longer supported the privatisation of Western Power.